Lion-Be/Lion-Be.github.io/_pages/about.md

 </font>
 I am data scientist and statistician in the field of anti financial crime and an ex-social science researcher studying elections and legislators with modern computational social science methods.
 Currently, I lead a [project](https://spotixx.com/beyond-accuracy-responsible-and-ethically-sound-ai-with-transfair/) at the Frankfurt-based AI startup [spotixx](https://spotixx.com/) on fair and explainable machine learning models for the financial service industry.
 Together with [Paul C. Bauer](https://www.stat.lmu.de/soda/en/team/contact-page/paul-bauer-a8dab35c.html) and [Denis Cohen](https://denis-cohen.github.io/), I am writing a book on *Applied Causal Inference with R* (under contract with Chapman & Hall/CRC Press), in which we connect traditional causal estimation approaches with cutting-edge methods from causal machine learning.
 I am also an active content creator on [LinkedIn](https://www.linkedin.com/in/lion-be/) where I regularly blog and post about topics around fairness in machine learning, explainable AI and the intersection between statistics and data science.

 Formerly, I have been working as a data science consultant at a large German bank dealing with machine learning pipelines for anti money laundering transaction monitoring.
 I hold a M.Sc. degree in *Methodology and Statistics* from the [University of Utrecht](https://www.uu.nl/en) (NL) and a Dr.rer.soc. on *Statistical Detection of Systematic Election Irregularities* from the [University of Mannheim](https://www.uni-mannheim.de/).
-XXX

 <font size="6">
 <font color="DeepPink">
 <strong>News</strong>
 </font>
 </font>
 <br style="line-height:0.25;">
 <font color="DeepPink">
 <strong>October 2024 </strong> </font> **My article "Bayesian Nested Analysis" with Ingo Rohlfing got accepted for publication in "Sociological Methods and Resarch"**.
 In the article, we show how Bayesian statistical methods can aid multi-method research in the social sciences.
 <br>